List of tennis title leaders in the Open Era

 This article lists the tennis players who have won the most tour-level professional tournament titles since the Open Era began in 1968.
 The current top-level events are on the ATP Tour for men and the WTA Tour for women.

-As of 2025, Jimmy Connors holds the record for most career men's singles tournament titles in the Open Era with 109, while Martina Navratilova holds the record for most career women's singles tournament titles in the Open Era with 167.
+As of 2026, Martina Navratilova has won an Open Era record 354 career titles: 167 singles, 177 doubles, and 10 mixed doubles.
+Her singles and doubles victories are also the most by any player.
+The most titles by a male is 155 by John McEnroe: 77 in singles, 77 in doubles and 1 in mixed doubles.
+Jimmy Connors holds the record for most career men's singles tournament titles in the Open Era with 109.